Divorce Lawyers In Kenton County, Kentucky

 - Residency: You or your spouse must be a resident of the state of Kentucky for at least 180 days prior to filing for divorce.

-- Agreement: Both parties must come to a full agreement on all the matters of the divorce from child custody to property division
+- Agreement: Both parties must come to a full agreement on all the matters of the divorce, from child custody to property division

 - Waiting period: The court requires that all couples going through divorce be without “sexual cohabitation” for 60 days before finalization.

 Additionally, there is an option to get a legal separation in Kentucky called “divorce from bed and board,” which is a recognized legal status, but it does not allow you to marry someone else at that time.
-If you receive this form of separation, after a year you can pursue this change to a full divorce decree.
+If you receive this form of separation, after a year, you can pursue this change to a full divorce decree.

 Grounds For Divorce In Kentucky

 When you can meet the requirements of an uncontested divorce in Kentucky, your separation could likely be considered the “best case scenario.”
-However, the best case scenario isn’t always likely.
+However, the best-case scenario isn’t always likely.
 A more contentious divorce process can start with the grounds for the divorce: when cheating, stealing, abuse or other unhealthy situations cause a split.

 Luckily for most instances, Kentucky is a no-fault divorce state.
 This means either party can initiate the end of a marriage and not have to provide a show of fault.
 They would simply consider it an irreconcilable difference and move on.